-Another new type of entity that has appeared in the U.S. in recent years is the limited liability partnership (LLP) or registered limited liability partnership (RLLP).
+Another type of limited liability entity is the limited liability partnership (LLP) or registered limited liability partnership (RLLP).
 This type of entity is similar in many respects to the LLC.
 All states now have LLP statutes.

 Differences between LLCs and LLPs